jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 The Operations Dept. shall form the drive team through the following process:
 + Members must pass an assessment of their basic ability to perform their respective role.
 + Members must prove their ability to perform their respective role without incurring penalties.
++ Secret vote to select between members who have passed all other requirements.
 + Final selection is random/by lottery.

 The Strategy Dept. shall define the requirements for passing the exam.